Duration & Fees

 This project closes for the Christmas period in early December

-For volunteers who join for 3, 5 and 7 weeks a private return transfer fee of 2000 Kwacha (approx 200 USD) is payable directly to the project staff.
+For volunteers who join for 3, 5 and 7 weeks a private return transfer fee of 250 USD is payable directly to the project staff.

 £180 deposit at time of booking – balance payment of project fee due 12 weeks before departure